 Participants will also receive a stipend of $100 on completion of a module.

-The entire series is co-directed by David Green of the Center for Faculty Development and Jen Tilghman-Havens of the Center for Jesuit Education.
-They are atheist and Catholic, respectively, and both share a passion for this transformative educational approach.
+The entire series is co-facilitated by Andrea Verdan of the Center for Faculty Development and Jen Tilghman-Havens of the Center for Jesuit Education.
+Jenny Loertscher (Chemistry) and David Green (Center for Faculty Development/International Studies) will also be joining them in these sessions.
+All share a passion for this transformative educational approach.